polyaxon/polyaxon/docs/templates/polyaxon_client/introduction.md

-Polyaxon client is python module that includes several clients that can be used to interact with Polyaxon API in a programmatic way.
+Polyaxon client is python module that can be used to interact with Polyaxon API in a programmatic way.

 ## Install